 Chastity, who writes and owns A Cowboy’s Life, says that exploring the adorable town of Cleburne is the perfect way to spend a weekend.
-It’s a wonderful getaway with plenty of things to see, eat, and do around town.
+It’s a beautiful getaway with plenty of things to see, eat, and do around town.
 See what she says about Things To Do in Cleburne, TX.

-Each weekend getaway near DFW that I’ve mentioned here would be a great place for you and your family to take and leave the madness behind.
+Each weekend getaway near DFW mentioned here would be a great place for you and your family to take and leave the madness behind.
 Most are under 3 hours, with a few slightly over, but not by much.
 Not bad for a road trip.
 And, if the kids get bored, you can always play family games in the car.

 3. Best Day Ever Ranch, Whitewright, TX

 When we were there in 2016, the cabins were newly updated and cute!
 Cabins are small, with steep stairs to a loft; however, other options do not have steep stairs.
 My favorite thing was having coffee on the porch the next morning.
 Someone close by was playing country music, and it just all seemed so serial.
 If you get the chance, ask to see the treehouse cabin.
 The bathtub alone is worth renting.

 Each rental gets a golf cart to use; sorry, no golf club or golf courses – but who needs one?
 But the best part is that most of their cabins have an outdoor shower—incredible.
 BDER also offers an event center perfect for weddings, an incredible outdoor gazebo, and lots of room to roam for your guests.
 You have to read about this place.
 I want to return for another weekend trip — camping at Best Day Ever Ranch.

 BDER is a quick weekend getaway from Dallas; your entire family will love it.